Parametrized spectra, multiplicative Thom spectra, and the twisted Umkehr map

 of presheaves of spectra on $S$. \end{definition}

-The proof of theorem~\ref{thm:paramobj} leads us to expect that the $\i$-category $\ispec [S]$ of spectra parametrized over $S$ can be understood as the stabilization of the $\i$-category $\aT_{/S}$ (or $(\aT_{/S})_*$) of (pointed) spaces parametrized over $S$.
-More generally, we have the following proposition.
+We would expect that $\i$-category $\ispec_{/S}$ of spectra parametrized over $S$ can be understood as the stabilization of the $\i$-category $\spaces_{/S}$ (or $(\spaces_{/S})_*$) of (pointed) spaces parametrized over $S$.
+Indeed, we have the following proposition.

 \begin{proposition} Let $S$ be a space and let $\aC$ be a presentable $\i$-category.
 Then we have a natural equivalence

 of stable presentable $\i$-categories.
 Moreover, if $\aC$ is an $\cO$-monoidal presentable $\i$-category for some $\i$-operad $\cO$, then this equivalence extends to an equivalence of $\cO$-monoidal stable presentable $\i$-categories. \end{proposition}